sfosc/sfosc/content/sfosc-book/rawls_for_foss.md

 * The software must be released under a Free and Open Source license.

+This could be a 'copyleft' license like the GNU General Public License (GPL), or a 'non-copyleft' license such as the Apache License.

 This is, of course, not quite enough.
 We want more than just basic liberty in our lives - the “whatsoever else we might want” part of Rawls conception of the good.
 We want prestige, we want influence, we want money, we want friendship